CNMAT/CNMAT-MMJ-Depot-Legacy/README.md

 Main patch:

-* for Demos, Repertoire, Tutorials, and Tutors, the patch(es) that the user will open and interact with.
+* for Demos, Repertoire, Applications, Tutorials, and Tutors, the patch(es) that the user will open and interact with.
 For modules, a patch whose name the Max programmer will type into an object box to use the module.

-Module:
+Patchers (aka _modules_):

-* Generalized package, to be used in an application, demo, tutor, or tutorial.
-Modules should be addressable with OSC messages.
+* Generalized modules, to be used in an application, demo, tutor, or tutorial.
+Modules should be addressable with OSC messages, and require help files to assist other users in understanding them.

+Patcher (aka _abstraction_ or _patch_):

+* Any unit of software made in Max.
+* The five kinds of patch(er) are

+  – Main Patch

+  – Overview Patch

+  – Help Patch

+  – Interface Patch

+  – Support Patch

 Object:

 * General term meaning either patch or external written in C, Java, or Javascript

-Overview Patch:
+Overview (_CNMAT_mmjd_overview):

 * a patch that lists the contents of a package.
 Overview patches typically either contain an instance of each patch in the package or a message box that will open the help patch for each patch in the package.
 Overview patches should provide some sort of context and/or organization for the contents of the package.

-Package:
+The overview in this _package_ is generated.

+Package (this repository _is_ one):

-* specific, organized subset of the repository that serves some purpose
+* specific, organized subset of Max files that serves some purpose.
+In our case, this repository fulfils many purposes.
+See above for a description on how to install _Max Packages_.

-Patcher (aka _abstraction_ or _patch_):

-* any unit of software made in Max.
-The five kinds of patch are Main Patch, Overview Patch, Help Patch, Interface Patch and Support Patch.

 Repertoire: